captiosus/blag-softdev/README.md

 A platform for sharing your thoughts, stories, musings.
 You can make, edit, and delete posts, write comments, and view the post history of other users.

 ## Usage
 Use the navigation bar to log in, register, or log out.
-The homepage is the post feed, where you can add your post and view those of other users.
-To edit, delete, or comment on a post, use the buttons below the a post.
+The homepage is the post feed, which is public.
+Users can add and edit their posts.
+To edit, delete, or comment on a post, use the buttons below the post.

 ##The Team
 Member | Role